-Our Beliefs & Core Values
+Our Beliefs and Core Values

-We believe God has given us a book (the Bible) that is true and can be trusted.
+We believe God has given us a book, the Bible, that is true and can be trusted.
 It was written by men but inspired by God — and every part of it points to Jesus.

 We believe in God.
 He created everything, including you and me.
 He is all-powerful, all-knowing, ever-present, and worthy to be loved with all our heart, soul, strength, and mind.

 We believe God is revealed fully in Jesus Christ, who was born of the virgin Mary, lived a sinless life, willingly died on a cross for our sins, and supernaturally rose from the dead, and will return one day to call us home to Heaven.

 We believe the Holy Spirit is God in his power and presence, drawing people to Him, saving us, and empowering us with gifts to work for Him and develop fruit in our attitudes and relationships that testify to Him.